AI Automation & Implementation

 Common pitfalls and risks we often see

-The main pitfall is automating the wrong workflow first.
+The main failure mode is automating the wrong workflow first.
 If the process is low-value, low-volume, or badly designed, AI only helps you do a bad thing faster.
-Another risk we often see is skipping exception handling.
+Another failure mode is skipping exception handling.
 Real business workflows are mostly edge cases wearing a trench coat.
 If the system cannot pause, escalate, or explain itself, operations teams will reject it for good reasons.

 There is also a common overreach problem: teams jump from a modest assistant to tool-using agents that can update systems, move records, or trigger downstream work before they have evaluation, audit logs, or strong role boundaries.
 That is not bold.
 That is volunteer incident generation.